AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_get_started_web.md

 To create the environment necessary to add peer-to-peer messaging into your app, do the following:

 1. For a new web project, create a new directory and name it  `agora_quickstart`.
 Navigate to this directory in terminal and run `npm init`.
 This creates a `package.json` file.
 Then, create the following files:

-- `index.html`
+  - `index.html`, which sets the user interface of the Web app

-- `index.js`
+  - `index.js`, which contains the code for implementing the messaging logic

  The project directory now has the following structure:

   ```text
   agora_quickstart